Medical Cannabis for Pain Management in the Cancer Patient

 Legal cannabis for medical use in the United States is the use of cannabis for medicinal purposes under the law.
 As of April 2023, medical cannabis is legal in 38 states, three out of five inhabited U.S. territories, and the District of Columbia [28].
 Individual states have their own medical cannabis laws in terms of eligible qualifying conditions, the purchasing of medical cannabis, and the regulation of the medical cannabis industry.

 To obtain medical cannabis, patients must first obtain a recommendation from a licensed healthcare provider.
 Medical cannabis is available in a variety of forms, including dried flower, edibles, vaporized concentrates, and topical products [29].
-Cannabis remains a Schedule I substance under federal law and is considered to have a high potential for abuse with no current accepted medical use.
+Cannabis remains a Schedule I substance under federal law and is considered to have a high potential for abuse with no currently accepted medical use.
 As a result, it is a federal crime to distribute cannabis [28].

 Ask yourself...